ProfessorJames/hangman/README.md

 It then randomly selects a word from the retrieved list to be used in the current game session.

 # Testing
+* I have confirmed the code's compliance with PEP8 standards using a Python code validator and detected no issues.
+* I've conducted tests to verify the project's ability to handle invalid inputs, including numbers or strings containing numbers.
+* Testing has been performed on both Gitpod and Code Institute's Heroku Terminal to ensure comprehensive validation of functionality.

 ## Bugs
 * The number of blanks being displayed initially does not seem to be the length of the word.
 Need to investigate and fix.